nostrband/nostr-embed/README.md

   })();
 </script>
 ```
+*NB: We don't yet have a CDN-hosted option so you need to download the `nostr-embed.js` file from the `/dist` folder and host it yourself*

 ### Parameters
 1. **Required** (String): The first param is the hex ID of the note you'd like to embed.